DigitalArcPlatform/documentation/docs/duringEvent/oralHistory/index.md

 	- If no audio (NA): Audio will be used only for transcription purposes.
 Transcribe and **delete** the audio.
 	- If anonymous (ANON): De-identify the interview before posting it, and the "contributor" information on the website will say "Anonymous Contributor"
 	- If personal use (PRIV): Do **NOT** use the interview on the community archive website.
 Send the contributor the recording along with the digitized object for their personal archives.

-#
-1. Suggestions for Facilitation
-	1. Get in pairs
-	1. Listen deeply, write down stories, ask clarifying questions
-	1. Treat storytelling as metadata
-	1. Record audio or video if that captures richer metadata than text alone

 ## Interview Recording Protocol